Coconut Tree Viewpoint & Siargao's Palm Tree Road 2025

 Where Is Coconut Tree Viewpoint Siargao?

 Coconut Trees View Deck is found on Siargao’s main road around the island.
-You’ll also find the famous Coconut Palm Road here as well.
+You’ll also find the famous Palm Tree Road here as well.

-The Viewpoint is over on the east of the island on your way up to Pacifico or down towards General Luna.
+The Viewpoint is over on the east of the island on your way up to Pacifico or down towards General Luna, easily accessible by either rental scooter or land tour.

 How To Get To Coconut Tree Viewpoint?